The Broken Violin

 The little lad walked away with a faint smile playing upon the corners of his mouth, musing upon mysteries only innocent children apprehend; but the Keeper sat down beside the broken body of the violin and wept bitter tears.
 With the loss of their precious violin the tribe dispersed to the far corners of the land.
 Some of them attempted to attune their own instruments to the harmonies of heaven.
 Many more were beguiled by the music of lesser instruments.
 Others believed that the great Genius from the upper spheres had never existed.

-We cannot conclude this article without acknowledging our debt to Franz Hartmann who wrote the fable which inspired our story and H. P. Blavatsky who was the model for it.
+We cannot conclude this article without acknowledging our debt to German occultist and Homeopathic physician Franz Hartmann (1838-1912) who wrote the fable which inspired our story and H. P. Blavatsky who was the model for it.
 You can read Hartmann's allegorical fable and Madame Blavatsky's response to it in volume 7 of her Collected Writings, page 53-54.
+These are available both in print and to read online, free of charge.